 There are three basic cosmetic dentistry smile design styles, and within each division there are variations on the theme.
-These concepts of smile design come from Dr. Jeff Golub-Evans, a prominent Manhattan cosmetic dentist.
+These concepts of smile design come from Dr. Jeff Golub-Evans, a former prominent Manhattan cosmetic dentist.

 The Sexy Smile

 A sexy smile has variation in the lengths of the teeth.
 Since the central incisors tend to be longer than the other front teeth when they first come in and then wear down over time to an even length, we associate longer, more prominent central incisors with youth and “sexiness.”

 Therefore, in the “sexy” smile design, the central incisors are significantly longer than the lateral incisors.
 A sexy smile conveys youth and boldness.
 It can also convey warmth.
 A sexy smile design also draws the eye to the center of the face, emphasizing the nose and chin.
 It is good for people with prominent, attractive lips.

 This is the opposite end of the smile design continuum.
 Teeth in the sophisticated smile make a straight horizontal line.
 Since the longer front teeth tend to wear down over time, this tends to be the appearance of the teeth as we age.
 Therefore, we associate teeth of even lengths with maturity, wisdom, and “sophistication.”
 A sophisticated smile conveys maturity and intelligence.
 It tends to emphasize the width of the lower face.

 A sporty smile is between sophisticated and sexy.
 The central incisors are a little longer than the laterals.
 A sporty smile design conveys casualness and informality, and can also convey warmth.
 It’s not quite as serious as the sophisticated smile nor as young as the sexy smile.